PriyanshCloudKeeper/readme-testing/README.md

 KC_HOSTNAME_URL=https://keycloak.yourdomain.com # Public URL for Keycloak
 KEYCLOAK_HOST_HTTP_PORT=8081 # Host port Keycloak's HTTP will be mapped to

-# Janus (SCIM Bridge) Host
+# Axiom (SCIM Bridge) Host
-SCIM_BRIDGE_HOST_PORT=8082 # Host port Janus's HTTP will be mapped to
+SCIM_BRIDGE_HOST_PORT=8082 # Host port Axiom's HTTP will be mapped to

-# Janus Configuration (Keycloak Admin Client & Security)
+# Axiom Configuration (Keycloak Admin Client & Security)
 KEYCLOAK_BRIDGE_SECURED_BY_REALM=master # Realm used by Keycloak to issue tokens to its own clients (not used for SCIM auth in current setup)
-KEYCLOAK_ADMIN_CLIENT_REALM=master # Realm where scim-bridge-client authenticates for admin operations KEYCLOAK_PROVISIONING_TARGET_REALM=master # Realm where users/groups will be provisioned by Janus KEYCLOAK_ADMIN_CLIENT_ID=scim-bridge-client # Client ID for Janus to talk to Keycloak Admin API KEYCLOAK_ADMIN_CLIENT_SECRET=REPLACE_WITH_A_VERY_STRONG_SECRET # Secret for scim-bridge-client (Keycloak Admin API)
+KEYCLOAK_ADMIN_CLIENT_REALM=master # Realm where scim-bridge-client authenticates for admin operations KEYCLOAK_PROVISIONING_TARGET_REALM=master # Realm where users/groups will be provisioned by Axiom KEYCLOAK_ADMIN_CLIENT_ID=scim-bridge-client # Client ID for Axiom to talk to Keycloak Admin API KEYCLOAK_ADMIN_CLIENT_SECRET=REPLACE_WITH_A_VERY_STRONG_SECRET # Secret for scim-bridge-client (Keycloak Admin API)

-# Public-facing base URL of the SCIM bridge (used by Janus to construct self-referential links)
+# Public-facing base URL of the SCIM bridge (used by Axiom to construct self-referential links)
 SCIM_BRIDGE_EXTERNAL_URL=https://scim.yourdomain.com
 ```